Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 - Beginning at age 20:

-- recommend yearly breast with contrast beginning at age 20 or at the age of earliest breast cancer diagnosis if there is a history of breast cancer before age 20 in family.
+- recommend yearly breast MRI with and without contrast beginning at age 20 or at the age of earliest breast cancer diagnosis if there is a history of breast cancer before age 20 in family

 - Beginning at age 30